jovotech/jovo-framework/jovo-integrations/jovo-db-dynamodb/README.md

                 region:  'yourRegion',
             },
             globalSecondaryIndexes: [{
-                IndexName: "subscribedIndex",
+                IndexName: "yourKeyIndex",
                 KeySchema: [
                     {
-                    AttributeName: "subscribed",
+                    AttributeName: "yourKey",
                     // The type you want to store it as.
-Can only be "N","S","B" according to DynamoDB docs.
+                    // LIMITATION: According to DynamoDB docs, HASH and SORT keys can only be "N","S","B".
                     AttributeType: "N",
                     KeyType: "HASH",
                     // The path from Jovo's userData you want to query on.
-In this case we want to perform queries based on the subscribed key.
+In this case we want to perform queries based on "yourKey".
-                    Path: "data.subscribed",
+                    Path: "data.yourKey",
                     },
                 ],
                 ProvisionedThroughput: {